HalabiDaniel/daniels-boilerplate/README.md

 ```

 5. **Test your setup**.
 During development, you can use Resend's default email `onboarding@resend.dev` to send test emails (limited to your Resend account email only).
 Once you verify your domain, you can send to any email address.

+A full guide will be released later explaining how to easily create email templates and trigger them when specific events occur.

 ## Next Steps